apecloud/kubeblocks/docs/developer_docs/integration/how-to-add-an-add-on.md

 ### A.2 What if kbcli cannot meet your needs?

-While kbcli provides a convenient and generic way to create clusters, it may not meet the specific needs of every engine, especially when a cluster contains multiple components and needs to be used according to differnt requirements.
+While kbcli provides a convenient and generic way to create clusters, it may not meet the specific needs of every engine, especially when a cluster contains multiple components and needs to be used according to different requirements.

 In that case, try to use a Helm chart to render the cluster, or create it through a cluster.yaml file.